Please go to the Project Lifesaver Saskatoon website for more detailed information about the program, client criteria and how to enrol your loved one.

 Almost 2/3 of SSAR activations over the past four years have been for searches for people who are in a vulnerable state including persons with dementia, autism or other cognitive disorders.
 Recognizing a unique need in the community, Saskatoon Search and Rescue sought funding and support for Project Lifesaver.

 On April 21, 2017, the Saskatoon Police Service Foundation announced they would be providing funding to Saskatoon Search and Rescue (SSAR) for Project Lifesaver, a program that assists in locating missing persons who are known to wander.
-The program will be run as a joint initiative between SSAR and the Saskatoon Police Service.
+The program is a joint initiative between SSAR and the Saskatoon Police Service.

 What Is Project Lifesaver and How Does It Work? (from the Project Lifesaver International website www.projectlifesaver.org)

 The primary mission of Project Lifesaver is to provide timely response to save lives and reduce potential injury for adults and children who wander due to Alzheimer’s, autism, and other related conditions or disorders.